 For Ulta Beauty, major digital changes have included in-store virtual activations, virtual try-on, and on-demand video consultations.
 With store closures in March and April, Ulta Beauty shoppers opted to shop via digital channels online and mobile.
 Store re-openings throughout the year challenged the beauty retailer to implement necessary in-store changes to provide a safer, contactless in-store shopping experience.
-This meant eliminating tester products and introducing virtual try-on experiences in-store to better serve customers today.
+This meant eliminating tester products and introducing AI-powered virtual try-on experiences in-store to provide a better customer service today.

-In order to best leverage an omnichannel approach, Rago shared the unique ways Ulta re-imagined the shopper experience by incorporating QR code scanning in-store, adding skin analysis features, and Ulta offers virtual makeup consultation to boost customers' comfort in their online purchases.
+In order to best leverage an omnichannel approach, Rago shared the unique ways Ulta re-imagined the shopper experience by incorporating QR code scanning in-store, adding skin analysis features, and Ulta offers virtual makeup consultation to help customers better know what suits the best for them to boost customers' comfort in their online purchases.